 You must obey the Move-Over Law and move over to leave space between you and any emergency vehicle, tow truck or surveillance vehicle that is stopped by the side of the road.

-When an emergency vehicle, a tow truck or a surveillance vehicle is stopped by the side of the road and its rotating or flashing lights are activated, you must slow down and move over to leave as much space as possible between you and the stopped vehicle, but only once you have made sure you can do so safely.
+When an emergency vehicle, a tow truck or a surveillance vehicle is stopped by the side of the road and its yellow arrow light signal, rotating lights or flashing lights are activated, you must slow down and move over to leave as much space as possible between you and the stopped vehicle, but only once you have made sure you can do so safely.